-John's assessable income includes the imputation/ franking credit in addition to the franked and unfranked dividends, and John's tax is based on this higher figure.
-However, he is able to use the tax already paid at the company level-the franking tax offset-to reduce the amount of tax that he has to pay on his assessment.
+John's assessable income includes the imputation credit in addition to the franked and unfranked dividends, and John's tax is based on this higher figure.
+However, he is able to use the tax already paid at the company level-the franking tax offset-to reduce the amount of tax that he has to pay.